jaceva/cs105-cache/README.md

 - NARRATIVE
   - Cache is made up of blocks
   - Cache entries hold data and memory location
-  - For a memory request the processor will check the cache first, this will either result in a cache hit or a cache miss.
+  - For a memory request, the processor will check the cache first and will either result in a cache hit or a cache miss.
 - CHECKPOINTS
   - Create a cache class/subclass with smaller memory but faster processing times
   - Link cache class data "blocks" to memory class data "blocks"

-### Cache Hit ( this could be combined with previous exercise: i.e. Cache Description with Cache hit )
+### Cache Hit ( this could be combined with previous exercise )
 - NARRATIVE
   - Cache entries are checked for needed data, if found that's a cache hit.
-  -
 - CHECKPOINTS
   - Implement a cache hit and transfer data back to register class.

 ## Cache Miss
 - NARRATIVE
   - When the data isn't in the cache it is a cache miss.